 Thanks and Acknowledgements

-The first illustration comes from The National Nursery Book.
 The second illustration comes from The Little Mother Goose (1912), illustrated by Jessie Willcox Smith.
 The third illustration is from The Real Mother Goose (1916), illustrated by Blanche Fisher Wright.
 The fourth illustration is from The Nursery Rhyme Book, edited by Andrew Lang and illustrated by L. Leslie Brooke (1897).
 The 5th set of illustrations come from My First Picture Book illustrated by Joseph Martin Kronheim (1810-1896) believed to be published around 1875.
 The sixth image is from Cole's Funny Picture Book No. 1, written and compiled by Edward William Cole (1st Published in 1879 in Melbourne, Australie).